travis-ci/docs-travis-ci-com/user/using-workspaces.md

      using a custom script.

 ## Workspaces and concurrency
-Note that workspaces work best if there is not race condition in uploading them.
+Note that workspaces work best if there is no race condition set while uploading them.
 Since there is no guarantee in the execution order of jobs within a build stage, it is a good idea to assign different workspace names to jobs within